Michelle K. Lee: USPTO

 Lee's first position with the USPTO was as Director of its Silicon Valley satellite office.
 She was appointed Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director on January 13, 2014.

 In October 2014, President Barack Obama announced that he intended to nominate Lee to the office of Under Secretary of Commerce for Intellectual Property, heading the USPTO on a permanent basis.
 Obama officially nominated Lee on November 11, and her initial confirmation hearing was held December 10.
 However, Congress adjourned without her confirmation, and the nomination was returned to the President on December 17.

 Following Senate rules, in order for Lee to be confirmed; Obama re-nominated her to the Senate of the 114th Congress, and he did so on January 8, 2015.
 Her second confirmation hearing was held January 21, and the Senate Judiciary Committee voted unanimously in favor of her confirmation on February 26.

 Lee was confirmed by the full Senate by voice vote on March 9, 2015, and took the oath of office on March 12, when she was sworn in by Secretary of Commerce Penny Pritzker at the South by Southwest festival in Austin, Texas.

 Lee resigned from the USPTO on June 6, 2017.
 Upon Lee's resignation, USPTO Associate Solicitor Joseph Matal began performing the functions and duties of the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office until Andrei Iancu was sworn in.

 Private enterprise

-In September 2019, Lee became vice president of Amazon Web Services.
-She is also a full-term member of the MIT Corporation, which operates her alma mater.
+In September 2019, Lee joined Amazon Web Services as Vice President of Machine Learning Solutions Lab.
+In May 2020, MIT Corporation, the governing board of trustees of Lee's alma mater, elected Lee as a term member (2020-2025).
+In November 2021, Lee was elected to MassMutual's board of directors.
+In March 2022, Unity Technologies appointed Lee to its board of directors.
+Lee is currently the Founder, CEO and Principal Advisor of Obsidian Strategies, Inc.